pretix/pretix-docs/docs/tutorial/organizer-account.md

  - navigating to the organizer account settings
  - adding contact information on the "general" tab
  - choosing language and localization options on the "localization" tab
- - customizing your organizer page on the "organizer page" and "shop design" tabs
+ - customizing the organizer page on the "organizer page" and "shop design" tabs
  - enabling customer accounts for certain features on the "customer accounts" tab
  - setting up cookie/privacy information on the "privacy" tab
  - getting our pretix account activated by providing necessary information in the "billing settings"